verrazzano/docs/content/en/docs/guides/migrate/install/istio/_index.md

 <BR>

 The OCNE 2.0 Istio module accepts the `spec` section of the Istio Operator custom resource.
-Extract all elements of the `iop.yaml` YAML files `spec` section to a new file `istio-profile.yaml`.
+Extract all elements of the `iop.yaml` YAML file `spec` section to a new file `istio-profile.yaml`.
 Format that resulting YAML in the `istio-profile.yaml` file to remove two spaces from the beginning of each line and save.
 These two actions can be completed in one command using `yq`.

 {{< clipboard >}}
 <div class="highlight">